godotengine/godot-docs/learning/step_by_step/simple_2d_game.rst

 (after ``_enter_tree()`` which we don't need here).
 In this function, two things have to be done.
 The first one is to enable
 processing: this is the purpose of the ``set_process(true)`` function.
-The second one is to initalize our two member variables.
+The second one is to initialize our two member variables.

 ::